mentalmove/HeapSort/README.md

 with the former parent (now placed at index of the formerly greatest child).

 When ready, the array is partially sorted.

+## Sort a heap
+The first element in a heap is known to be the greatest of the complete collection.
+It must swap its place with the last element; after that, the collection's size will be reduced by one (making the last element untouchable); then potential violations of the heap rules (caused by the new first element) must be corrected.